eProsima/Shapes-Demo-Docs/docs/examples/content_based_filter.rst

 Content Based Filter
 ====================

-In *Fast DDS*, the data that will be available to the subscriber can be restricted to control network and CPU usage.
+In *Fast DDS*, the data available to the subscriber can be restricted to control network and CPU usage.
 The Content Based Filter can be checked when a new subscriber is deployed.
 This filter draws a shaded region in the instance windows.
 Only the samples that are covered by the shade will be available to the subscriber.